6 minute read

 Common Pricing Models for Marketing Consultants

 For simplicity, let’s consider a 10 hour project that is preparing a simple marketing strategy for a short-term marketing campaign.
 At the common rate of $150 per hour, your investment is $1,500.
 This might only cost $300 of in-house talent time to work for 10 hours.
 So why would anyone ever hire a consultant?
 Why not just hire an in-house marketer to do it instead?
 The real reasoning boils down to the true cost of a project.
-Lucky for you, I recently wrote more for those interested in more in the total cost of a marketing budget.

 The Cost of Ownership

 In general, a “marketing strategist” is worth more than a “marketing coordinator.”
 I’m generalizing based on common uses of these titles.
 Strategy is often a small percentage of the work, while executing that strategy might require a lot more time.
 A marketing coordinator could perhaps demand a salary of $40k to $60k per year, while a strategist can demand the salary of $100k to $150K per year.
-Those starting numbers put you at $20 per hour versus $50 per hour respectively.
-Additionally, they will need to have equipment, office space, lunch hours, vacation time, benefits, and there is often lost time at the water cooler that cannot be tracked or recouped.
+Those starting numbers put you at $20-$30 per hour versus $50-$75 per hour respectively.
+Additionally, they will need to have equipment, office space, lunch hours, vacation time, benefits, employment taxes, and there is often lost time at the water cooler that cannot be tracked or recouped.

 This increases the cost substantially per hour, but still probably less than a consultant’s hourly fee.
 The kicker is that a quality employee expects a full-time living.
 That means that the six figure employee’s 10 hours turns into 40 per week.
 It’s generally cost prohibitive for most companies to keep the more strategic person on staff on a full time basis.
 Not only that, it’s rarely necessary.